domainaware/parsedmarc/docs/index.rst

 .. warning::

-    ``--save-aggregate`` and ``--save-forensic`` are separate options because you may not want to save forensic reports to your Elasticsearch instance, particularly if you are in a highly-regulated industry that handles sensitive data, such as healthcare or finance.
+    ``--save-aggregate`` and ``--save-forensic`` are separate options because you may not want to save forensic reports (also known as failure reports) to your Elasticsearch instance, particularly if you are in a highly-regulated industry that handles sensitive data, such as healthcare or finance.
 If your legitimate outgoing email fails DMARC, it is possible that email may appear later in a forensic report.

-    Forensic reports contain the original headers of an email that failed a DMARC check, and sometimes may also include the full message body, depending on the policy of the reporting organisation.
+    Forensic reports contain the original headers of an email that failed a DMARC check, and sometimes may also include the full message body, depending on the policy of the reporting organization.

-    Most reporting organisations do not send forensic reports of any kind for privacy reasons.
+    Most reporting organizations do not send forensic reports of any kind for privacy reasons.
 While aggregate DMARC reports are sent at least daily, it is normal to receive very few forensic reports.